gbaty/VirtualPlants-website/install/install_tissue.rst

 .. code-block:: bash

-  oalab # to run OpenAleaLab
-  visualea # to run Visualea
+  visualea # to run Visualea to test mars-alt in dataflows

 Update packages
 ###############